slamice/wri/Other stories/Pinkys-swear.md

 Right behind them though, was his high school class filing in, their ears obviously perked up to Pinky's descent.
 They had exaggerated surprised expressions on their faces with slightly curled smiles.

+The parade of humility battered at him, their stares flogging him and he, on the floor while his many otehr unpleasant hes (emotions) beat on top of him in turns, one blow after the other.